6G-SANDBOX/ELCM-Portal/README.md

 The Portal requires connectivity with a running instances of the ELCM (for access to the platform registry and
 experiment execution).

+A MinIO server must be running and accessible, the Portal will **not start** without it.

 > Additional dependencies may be needed depending on your environment.
 For example, older Windows version may require
 certain Visual C++ redistributables to be installed, and the following packages are known to be required on many Ubuntu